Murray Waas: Education and early career

+In 2010, Waas won a Barlett & Steele Award for investigative business reporting for his report on insurance companies dropping patients with breast cancer.
+Waas' investigation revealed that a health insurance company "had targeted policyholders recently diagnosed with breast cancer for aggressive investigations with the intent to cancel their policies."

+Waas is listed as a "Contributor Emeritus" on the masthead of The Village Voice.

 During the Reagan administration, Waas was among a small group of reporters involved in breaking the story of the Iran-Contra affair.

 Waas won an Alicia Patterson Journalism Fellowship in 1992 to research and write about the rights of the institutionalized and incarcerated in the U.S. For his fellowship, he investigated substandard conditions and questionable deaths at institutions for the mentally retarded, mental hospitals, nursing homes, juvenile detention centers, and jails and prisons.

-As part of his work for the Alicia Patterson Foundation, Waas published a 7,912 word article in the Los Angeles Times on April 3, 1994, detailing how mentally retarded children institutionalized by the District of Columbia government had died because of abuse and neglect.
-The story led to renewed scrutiny by the U.S. Department of Justice of the city's treatment of its mentally retarded wards and spurred on the settlement of a civil suit brought against the city government by the parents of several children who had died due to abuse or neglect.

 In 1998 and 1999, Waas reported on Whitewater and the Clinton impeachment for Salon.com.

+Idi Amin and economic sanctions

+It was while working for Anderson, that Waas wrote more than a dozen columns exposing business dealings between American corporations and the genocidal African regime of Idi Amin; and other columns advocating that the United States impose economic sanctions against his regime.

+A number of historians and academics have since concluded that the subsequent imposition of the sanctions led to the overthrow of the Amin regime and the end of genocide in that country.
+Several of the individuals involved in the political battle to have the sanctions imposed have credited Waas' reporting as indispensable to making the sanctions the law and official policy of the United States, without which Amin would have likely remained in power, and his genocide would have continued unabated.